openstack-archive/sahara/doc/source/devref/quickstart.rst

 You can append these lines to the ``.bashrc`` and execute ``source .bashrc``.
-Now you can get authentication token from OpenStack Keystone service.
+Now you can get an authentication token from the OpenStack Keystone service.

 .. sourcecode:: console

     $ keystone token-get

-If authentication succeed, output will be as follows:
+If authentication succeeds, the output will be as follows:

 .. sourcecode:: console